 Item Number 2.
-If you are married, is your spouse a current member of the U.S. Armed Forces or U.S. Coast Guard?
-If you are married, indicate if your spouse is a current member of the U.S. Armed Forces or U.S. Coast Guard.
+If you are married, is your spouse a current member of the U.S. armed forces?
+If you are married, indicate if your spouse is a current member of the U.S. armed forces.

 Item Number 3.
 How many times have you been married (including annulled marriages and marriages to the same person)?
 Type or print the number of times you were married.
-Include any annulled marriages.
 If you were married to the same person more than one time, count each time as a separate marriage.